shzlw/poli/docs/user-management.md

 ## System role

-There are three types of system roles in Poli.
+There are three types of system roles in Poleo.
 Each user account requires to be assigned a system role when the account is created.

 #### Admin